 Pro Tip – Don’t forget the Fuji X-T2 is not full frame (meaning it’s a crop sensor) so the lens acts like a 27 – 84mm.

 I have to admit this was only my second time using a Fuji camera (the first was on my Olympic Peninsula Road Trip) – and with my very limited knowledge of Fuji cameras, I found the X-T2 to be very intuitive and easy to use (even without reading the manual ahead of time).
-It offered me all the features I wanted in a camera; shooting fully manual, camera RAW mode and use of multiple focus points.
+It offered me all the features I wanted in a camera; full manual mode, camera RAW mode and use of multiple focus points.
 These three things are the most important part of any camera I use, because it allows me to choose my aperture, obtain high-quality digital files and choose what is in focus while obtaining an accurate meter reading.
-I did however end up shooting in Aperture priority mode since I was on vacation, and once I was able to figure out how to adjust my focus points I was in business!
+I did however end up using Aperture priority mode exclusively since I was on vacation, and once I was able to figure out how to adjust my focus points I was in business!

 All around I would highly recommend this camera, and in-fact I would definitely purchase one to use for future travel.
 I can guarantee you I didn’t even use this camera to it’s full potential, as it has so many great features of a larger bodied D-SLR.
 I like to be able to use a camera right out of the box without reading the manual, and I was very easily able to do this.
 With a bit more time and effort, I can safely say I would be able to use this camera for anything I need while on a vacation or traveling.